By Cathy Jones

 The ‘Merley’ Subdivision

 Joseph Barling (1839-1921), Under-Secretary of the NSW Department of Works and Chairman of the NSW Public Service Board, built and lived at ‘Salve’ on Albert Rd in the late 1880’s.
 This property was leased in 1899 to Henry Gorman of Hardie and Gorman (real estate agents and auctioneers).
 Gorman lived at ‘Salve’ and renamed it ‘Merley’.
 Gorman lived here until his death in 1923.
-This property eventually was acquired by the Seventh Day Adventists and their school which opened in January 1953 stands on this site.
+This property eventually was acquired by the Seventh Day Adventists, who built a school which opened in January 1953 on this site.
 The present Dickson St was once known as Merley Rd and the name inspired by Gorman’s home ‘Merley’.

 Subdivision of Henry Gorman’s ‘Merley Estate’